Child abducted in Missouri suspected to be in the Quad Cities area

 Gabriella was last seen at her uncles’ residents when the suspect

 took her in his vehicle.
-Since September 23, 2019, we have pinged
+Since September 23, 2019, Police have pinged

 the phone through his phone carrier and his last known location according to police is in the Quad Cities region, near Atkinson, Illinois.